aetperf/aetperf.github.io/_posts/2021-03-24-Quick-data-exploration-with-pandas,-matplotlib-and-seaborn.md

 ## Heatmap of the COVID-19 rate by age group in the most affected department

-We start by picvoting the table such that each column corresponds to an age group:
+We start by pivoting the table such that each column corresponds to an age group:

 ```python